boxmein/CarND-MPC-Project/writeup.md

 that I was most thrown off the cliff with.
 I'll discuss rubric points here and go into detail about my implementation.

+I'm really grateful to my mentor Saurabh and the community for helping me iron out the last few kinks in the project.

 ![lol](writeup/generic1.png)

 ## The Model